1jour1vin

 Wine rated (2022 guide) 97/100

-Beau-Séjour Bécot 2020 is a dense, powerful wine.
-A rush of black cherry, plum, chocolate, new leather, licorice, spice and sweet oak develops as this imposing, vertically explosive Saint-Emilion opens up in the glass.
-This is a particularly broad and expansive Saint-Emilion, which is largely attributable to the clay of these soils.
+Beau-Séjour Bécot 2020 is a dense and powerful wine.
+A rush of black cherries, plums, chocolate, new leather, licorice, spices, and sweet oak develops as this imposing and explosively vertical Saint-Émilion opens up in the glass.
+This is a particularly broad and expansive Saint-Émilion, which is largely attributable to the clay in these soils.
 The 2020 is magnificent in its intensity and overall volume.
 A superb wine.
 2028-2050

 Terre de Vins